duclos-cavalcanti/SoftwareArchitecture-DES/README.md

 In case of `POSA` the chosen edition was the second:
 - Pattern Oriented Software Architecture: Patterns for Concurrent and Networked Objects.

+Also a small `plantuml` tutorial is located in the folder with the corresponding name.

 ## Chapter 1: Introduction
 ### Patterns